 Sítio Capão

-Sítio Capão is a sixteen-hectare coffee farm, sitting at the relatively high elevation of 1,300m above sea level and located just outside the small town of Piatã, in Bahia’s Chapada Diamantina region.
-Chapada Diamantina translates to ”Diamond Plateau” in Portuguese, and for 100 years this area was mined for the gemstones embedded in its cliffs.
+Sítio Capão is a sixteen-hectare coffee farm, sitting at the relatively high elevation of 1,240 – 1,300m above sea level and located just outside the small town of Piatã, in Bahia’s Chapada Diamantina region.
+Chapada Diamantina translates to “Diamond Plateau” in Portuguese, and for 100 years this area was mined for the gemstones embedded in its cliffs.
 Today, the region is famous for its specialty coffee production.
-The farm is owned by third-generation producer Aneiuson Souza and wife Rosemeire, who live onsite with their three children.
-Aneiuson is young — he’s still in his 40s — but has already been working in coffee for nearly two decades and is part of the next generation of coffee producers in the town of Piatã.
+The farm is owned by third-generation farmer Aneilson Souza and wife Rosemeire, who live onsite with their three children.
+Aneilson is young — he’s still in his 40s — but has already been working in coffee for nearly two decades and is part of the next generation of coffee producers in the town of Piatã.

-Sítio Capão was originally established some 70 years ago as a fruit and vegetable plantation by Aneiuson’s grandfather.
+Sítio Capão was originally established some 70 years ago as a fruit and vegetable plantation by Aneilson’s grandfather.
 This was well before modern coffee varieties and practices were introduced to Brazil, and the coffee industry was only just becoming established in the region.
-At the time coffee grown in Piatã was still being transported on donkey carts to be sold at local markets in nearby towns.
-When Aneuison’s dad took over operations, he planted the first coffee trees in an attempt to capitalise on the growing industry, though the family did not find much success and were unable to keep up with how quickly the local market’s demands were changing.
+At the time, coffee grown in Piatã was still being transported on donkey carts to be sold at local markets in nearby towns.
+When Aneuison’s dad took over operations, he planted the first coffee trees in an attempt to capitalise on the growing industry.
+Ultimately, however, the family did not find much success and were unable to keep up with how quickly the local market’s demands were changing.

-At just seventeen years of age, Aneiuson realised they needed to overhaul their approach to agriculture and coffee production to make a success out of Sítio Capão, and began his studies to become an agricultural technician at Bahia’s Federal Institute (IFBA).
-During this time, Aneiuson stayed connected to the farm by visiting it every six months.
+At just seventeen years of age, Aneilson realised they needed to overhaul their approach to agriculture and coffee production to make a success out of Sítio Capão.
+With this in mind, he began his studies to become an agricultural technician at Bahia’s Federal Institute (IFBA).
+During this time, Aneilson stayed connected to the farm by visiting it every six months.
 Every time he returned home, he brought back more of the knowledge he was gaining at IFBA, and he shared it with his parents to try to help them improve their farming practices.
+Being apart from his family was a challenge — and Aneilson still gets emotional when recounting the experience — but his time away from Piatã cemented his intentions of returning to live and farm in his hometown.

-Upon graduating, Aneiuson returned to the farm, with the intention of fully maximising the estate’s potential.
-He began to replant the farm with modern varieties like Catuaí, Catucai 2SL and Catucai 785—all chosen due to their high productivity and cup quality, resistance to pest and disease and, importantly, their suitability to Brazil’s climate.
-He also introduced shade trees to his estate, to block the wind and protect coffee trees from the sun’s full intensity.
-In 2009, he began to work as an agronomist at a large vegetable company near the town of Mucugê (close of Fazenda Progresso) where he continued to expand his knowledge of good agricultural practices.
+Upon graduating, Aneilson returned to Capão, with the intention of fully realising the estate’s potential.
+He started by replanting the farm with modern varieties like Catuaí, Catucai 2SL and Catucai 785 — all chosen due to their high productivity and cup quality, resistance to pest and disease and, importantly, their suitability to Brazil’s climate.
+He also introduced shade trees to his estate to block the wind and protect coffee trees from the sun’s full intensity.
+In 2009, he began to work as an agronomist at a large vegetable company near the town of Mucugê (close to Fazenda Progresso) where he further expanded his knowledge of good agricultural practices.

-Aneiuson continued to devote time to improving practices at the family estate, though.
-To further preserve the biodiversity of his property, Aneiuson began performing annual soil analyses on the property, and intercropped the estate with nutrient-rich crops like cauliflower and broccoli to nurture his soil.
-Aneiuson has also upgraded Capão’s infrastructure, by installing a generator on his wet mill to help mechanise the pulping of his coffee, building fermentation tanks and setting up a drying patio and greenhouse to improve the quality of his processing.
+To preserve the biodiversity of the family’s property, Aneilson began performing annual soil analyses at the farm, and intercropped the estate with nutrient-rich crops like cauliflower and broccoli to nurture the soil.
+As a trained agronomist, Aneilson has always kept a close eye on the health of his plantation — and feeds his trees specially prepared fertilisers (using a mix of organic and synthetic materials) that target any deficiencies he may have noticed.
+Aneilson has also upgraded Capão’s infrastructure: over the years, he has installed a generator on his wet mill to help mechanise the pulping of his coffee, built fermentation tanks, set up a drying patio and greenhouse to improve the quality of his processing, and established a reserve using water from the nearby Contas River for the farm’s drip irrigation system.

-In 2014 electricity was finally installed at the property.
-As a very motivated and determined man, this was the final push Aneiuson needed to quit his job as an agriculturist and focus on Sítio Capão full-time.
-Since then, Aneiuson has continued his family’s legacy of supplying neighbouring towns with exceptional coffee: he has been recognised numerous times in the local “Best of Bahia” competition and roasts his crop for “Café Aroma da Chapada,” a renowned local roastery in Chapada Diamantina.
-In 2020, he ranked fifth place in a local competition organised by our good friend and Brazilian specialty coffee pioneer Silvio Leite, further encouraging him to focus solely on specialty production.
-Aneiuson is well on his way to achieving this, with around two-thirds of his total production comprising of specialty grade—a number that continues to grow every year!
+In 2014, electricity was finally installed at the property.
+As a motivated and determined man, this was the final push Aneilson needed to quit his job as an agriculturist and focus on Sítio Capão full-time.
+Since, Aneilson has continued his family’s legacy of supplying neighbouring towns with exceptional coffee: he began roasting his crop for “Café Aroma da Chapada,” a renowned local roastery in Chapada Diamantina, and has been recognised numerous times in the several Bahia-based quality-focused competitions (including ranking fifth place in a local competition organised by our good friend and Brazilian specialty coffee pioneer Silvio Leite, in 2020).

 ABOUT PIATÃ